Battle of Kesternich: The First Battle for Kesternich

 The 2nd Battalion, 310th Infantry, made no further gains on 14 December, and dug in for the night approximately five-hundred yards west of Kesternich.

-At 0100 hours on 15 December, Lt.
+At 01:00 on 15 December, Lt.
 Col. Creighton E. Likes, Executive Officer, 309th Infantry Regiment, was placed in command of the 2d Battalion, 309th Infantry, and the 2nd Battalion, 310th Infantry.
-These battalions, with a platoon of tanks and a platoon of tank destroyers attached, were, as a task force, to launch a coordinated attack to seize the town of Kesternich commencing at 0700 hours on the morning of 15 December.
+These battalions, with a platoon of tanks and a platoon of tank destroyers attached, were, as a task force, to launch a coordinated attack to seize the town of Kesternich commencing at 07:00 on 15 December.

 The plan for the attack, was to have the tank destroyers improve their positions before daylight so as to bring direct fire on the pillbox at the western outskirts of Kesternich.
 Following the reduction of the pillbox by a team of engineers, they were to support the attack on Kesternich.
 Immediately following a preparation of the town by two battalions of field artillery, Company E, 310th Infantry, was to move rapidly, on the road, through Kesternich to the northeast edge of town.
 Company G, following Company E into town, was to clear the northern portion, then move to the right of Company E and secure the southeast edge of town.
 Company F was to advance from its present position, south of the Simmerath-Kesternich road, clear the southern portion of the town, then dig in.
 Tanks were to support the infantry in the attack and then move to the east portion of town where they were to be utilized in defense of any German counterattack.

 The 2nd Battalion, 309th Infantry, (still not actually in Kesternich as their objective stated) was to advance and tie in with Company E, 310th Infantry, northeast of Kesternich.

 Fire by the tank destroyers kept the pillbox crew from harassing the engineers as they moved into position, and they used a large charge in an effort to reduce the pillbox.
 The explosion had little penetrating effect on the thick concrete walls, however, the concussion caused the occupants to surrender.
 The remaining tanks moved to the west edge of town, but did not advance to the east side, or participate in the upcoming house to house fire fights; they encountered Teller mines and two tanks were disabled by German anti-tank fire.
 The other three tanks retreated.